OfficeDev/office-js-docs-pr/docs/overview/office-add-ins.md

 ### Creating an Office Add-in with a text editor

-If want to use your favorite text editor to create an Office Add-in, see the following article for information about how to get started:
+If you want to use your favorite text editor to create an Office Add-in, see the following article for information about how to get started:

 - [Create an Office add-in using any editor](../get-started/create-an-office-add-in-using-any-editor.md)